Anandi Ma on Dharma and Devotion

 Devotion is a part of dharma because by following dharma, or the scriptures, you are showing devotion to God, you are listening to what God has said.
 For example, the commandment, “Thou shalt not steal,” is the first niyama of yoga, as well.
 The roots of dharma, as Guruji taught, are embodied in the first axiom of yoga: Ahimsa parmo dharma—‘there is no dharma greater than nonviolence.’
 You should lead such a life that you don’t hurt any person in thought, word, or deed.
 That’s the very essence of any dharma; that is what all religions teach.

-But we find ourselves unable to live up to that standard.
+But often we find ourselves unable to live up to that standard.
 We are out in the world, and a situation arises—and there goes all our dharma.
 Someone does something, or says something, that aggravates us, so we lose our cool and we become angry and say things we shouldn’t say, do things we shouldn’t do.
 The whole trick of each and every moment is to be able to live up to that standard of not hurting anyone in thought, word or deed.

-To be able to live the dharma, we need to purify ourselves, because we forget and we begin to act through our minds and not our soul, given a particular situation.
+To be able to live the dharma, we need to purify ourselves, because in we forget and we begin to act through our minds and not our soul, given a particular situation.
 Purification of the mind is the root practice; and one way of purifying the mind is through satsang.
 Satsang and devotion are partners—they go hand in hand.
 So through correct behavior you purify yourself and increase your level of devotion, which in turn helps you follow the roots of dharma.
 Living dharma is how you expand your devotion.
 Great Teachers like Mirabai, Narsi Mehta, and Saint Francis had tremendous devotion and lived the lifestyle of dharma, which elevated Them.
 They identified with the truth, and inspired others to do the same.